Skip to content

 Customize user schema

-In Mosaic, each user record includes a set of standard identity attributes such as name, birthday, and phone.
-To support more granular business needs, you can extend this default profile by defining a custom user schema.
+In Mosaic, each user record includes a set of built-in attributes, such as name, birthday, and phone.
+To support more granular business needs, you can extend the user profile by defining custom attributes.

-Using the User schema wizard in the Admin Portal (B2C or B2B Identity > Users > Edit Schema), tenant administrators can add custom attributes to the user profile in addition to the built-in ones.
+Using the User attributes configuration in the Admin Portal (B2C Identity > Users > Edit Schema), tenant administrators can add custom attributes and identifiers to the user profile in addition to the built-in ones.
 These attributes become part of the user record and are available during creation, update, and retrieval operations across the tenant.
-They can be used throughout user management flows and accessed via platform APIs.
+They can be used throughout user management flows and accessed via platform APIs and journeys.

 For example, you can use custom attributes to support: